 Cream cheese frosting is a perfect match for this cake, and again, I use only the best ingredients including Nielsen Massey Vanilla Paste.
 I buy the quart to save money (affiliate links) Of course you can opt for vanilla extract, I just love to see those little vanilla flecks in the frosting!

-You will need: Three nine inch cake pans, vanilla paste, a mixer.
+You will need: three 8″ non stick cake pans., vanilla paste or extract, a mixer.

 A delicious moist cake with cream cheese frosting.